mpd106/basic_guardfile/README.md

 basic_guardfile
 ===============

-A simple Guardfile that can be used to my usual Ruby folder structure:
+A simple Guardfile that can be used with my usual Ruby folder structure:

 project/
   |- source/